EU requires building management system for (medium) sized buildings by 2025

 From SRI to (mandatory) GBS

 So the SRI looks at how a building should be designed to make maximum use of renewable energy, and to best match supply and demand.
 The ideal tool to manage that is a building management system (BMS).
 By 2025, the EU will require a BMS for air conditioning and heating systems with a capacity greater than 290 kW, i.e. medium and large buildings.
-Those who do not already have a BMS are required today to do inspections to see if the installations are properly adjusted.
+Those who do not already have a BMS are required today to do inspections to make sure installations are properly tuned.
 A BMS - which monitors and optimizes the installations and signals problems - does this automatically.

 Plant optimization can be reactive or proactive.
 In the first case, adjusting heating or cooling is done based on presence detection.
 When no one is in the building, a base temperature is guaranteed.
 This is scaled up to the comfort temperature as soon as people are present in the building.
 Proactive optimization is done by linking the BMS to the employees' calendars and the meeting room reservation system, thus anticipating the occupancy rate in advance.
 The fact that the EU makes a BMS mandatory in (medium) sized buildings is therefore also to the advantage of the building manager/user in terms of energy efficiency and (thus) operational costs.